postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-composition.md

 ## 3. Safe composition of advice

-When several aspects that are not aware of each other add an advice to the same declaration, Metalama guarantees that the resulting code will be correct.
+When several aspects that are not aware of each other add advice on the same declaration, Metalama guarantees that the resulting code will be correct.

 For instance, if two aspects override the same method, both aspects are guaranteed to compose correctly.
 This is a very hard problem, but it is solved by Metalama, so you don't have to bother about it.